 What other drugs will affect Korlym?

 Korlym can cause a serious heart problem.
 Your risk may be higher if you also use certain other medicines for infections, asthma, heart problems, high blood pressure, depression, mental illness, cancer, malaria, or HIV.

 Tell your doctor about all your current medicines.
 Many drugs can interact with mifepristone, especially:

 antiviral medicine to treat HIV/AIDS or hepatitis C;

-This list is not complete and many other drugs can interact with Korlym.
+This list is not complete and many other drugs may interact with mifepristone.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Korlym (mifepristone)

 - Side Effects

 - During Pregnancy or Breastfeeding

 Related treatment guides